The CHWA Award Winners have been announced!

 During the pandemic, we have seen the culture, health and wellbeing sector respond with creativity, imagination and kindness to meet global crisis, local need and individual loss.
 As partnership and collaboration have driven innovation and greater reach, the need systematically to support wellbeing across the sector, respond to the climate and ecological emergency and its relationship with global and local inequalities is becoming clearer.

-We are looking for projects, organisations and people who have led the way through lockdown or are learning from this challenging time to build a better future.
+We were looking for projects, organisations and people who led the way through lockdown or are learning from this challenging time to build a better future.